Nactore-Org/Nacto-Care/README.md

 - `Nacto Care` aims to sovle this complex problem in world's largest democracy.
 - We are on an empowering mission to improve the way nurses work and make home nursing available right away to aged people to benefit both the parties.
 - This would also improve a stream of employment and raises the social awareness to pursue nursing as a career just as Zomato and Swiggy provided careers for delivery people in India.
+- Give the patients a life insurance kinda scheme so that they will always prefer booking a session from Nacto-Care rather than ant-shant apps or in-person.
 - Join us in the mission to empower